The Evaluation Gap Is the AI Gap

 Why Eval Infrastructure Is the Moat

 Models are converging.
 GPT-4, Claude 2, and Llama 2 -- which Meta released just two weeks ago -- are all capable enough to power most AI product use cases.
 The differentiator isn't access to the best model.
-It's the ability to iterate quickly and know when your changes are improvements.
+It's eval infrastructure: without it, every prompt change, model upgrade, or retrieval tweak is a leap of faith.
+With it, you measure the effect of every change before it reaches users, so teams that invest early keep accelerating while everyone else stalls.
+The investment compounds.

-The evaluation gap is the AI gap.
-The teams closing it now are building moats that will last well beyond the current generation of models.
-You can't manage what you can't measure, and with AI products, measurement requires more thought than it ever did with traditional software.
+The evaluation gap is the AI gap, and the teams closing it now are building moats that will outlast the current generation of models.
+Build the eval pipeline before you need it.
+You already need it.